 Akanbe or akkanbee [あかんべえ] is a Japanese facial gesture that indicates crazy sarcasm, also known in France as ceil mon and in Korea as melong [메롱].

-This gesture is performed by pulling down the lower eyelid exposing the red part to someone.
-It is considered an immature teasing gesture and is often performed with the tongue out.
+This gesture is performed by pulling down the lower eyelid, exposing the red part to someone.
+It is considered an immature provocation gesture and is often done with the tongue sticking out.

-In France this gesture is an expression of disdain, disbelief or that does not match something.
-It is common to use expressions related to the eye to express disbelief or to see something unnecessary.
+In France, this gesture is an expression of disdain, disbelief, or something that does not match.
+It is common to use expressions related to the eye to express disbelief or when seeing something unnecessary.

 Exposing the lower and inner eyelid with a finger can also be an expression of contempt and rejection.